 - In a medium pot, heat the milk over the stove until warm, stirring constantly.

 - Add the chocolate into the milk and stir until the chocolate melts and combines with the milk.
+Add the sugar.
 Keep stirring, bringing the milk to a low boil.

 - Add a few cubes of mozzarella cheese into the bottom of two mugs.
 Pour half of the hot chocolate into each mug, and let sit for 2-3 minutes until the cheese melts.